Controlled Persistence at the Execution Boundary

 - No silent writes or deletions occur.

-- Correction requires explicit confirmation.
+- Correction requires explicit authority.

 IF YOUR SYSTEM CAN STORE STATE,